 - How to Beat Acne and Hypothyroidism

 I’ve dealt with thyroid-related acne in the past – hypothyroidism is surprisingly common with women in my family.
 I can’t promise it’s going to be quick or easy, but trust me – you can beat hypothyroidism, and tackling the root causes of your acne won’t just give you better skin, but also more energy, clarity, and confidence.

 First, let’s quickly cover the basics of the thyroid so we know what we’re dealing with…

-Your thyroid is gland near your neck that helps provide and regulate energy to your organs.
+Your thyroid is a gland near your neck that helps provide and regulate energy to your organs.
 It is one of the single most important glands in your entire body and is responsible for a huge list of bodily functions, including digestion, heart function, mood, brain function, and metabolism, just to name a few.
 The thyroid regulates all these really important processes by secreting various thyroid hormones.